 18. Nominated trustees:

-(a) The President and Chairman shall nominate seven trustees as follows: one shall be a retired QARANC Officer (Lt Col/Col) to be Vice President; one shall be a senior serving QARANC Officer; one shall be a serving Reserve Officer of the QARANC; and one shall be a QARANC soldier of the rank of Cpl or above; one shall be a QARANC Reserve soldier of the rank of Cpl or above; and two shall be civilians with specialist background in a relevant field of expertise.
+(a) The President and Colonel Commandant shall nominate seven trustees as follows: one shall be a retired QARANC Officer (Lt Col/Col) to be Chair of the Board of Trustees; one shall be a senior serving QARANC Officer; one shall be a serving Reserve Officer of the QARANC; and one shall be a QARANC soldier of the rank of Cpl or above; one shall be a QARANC Reserve soldier of the rank of Cpl or above; and two shall be civilians with specialist background in a relevant field of expertise.

 (b) Each appointment shall be approved and ratified by the trustees.
-The appointment of the Vice President and the civilian trustees will be subject to the terms in paragraph 24.
+The appointment of the Chair of the Board of Trustees and the civilian trustees will be subject to the terms in paragraph 24.
 The other appointments will be subject to the serving Officer or Soldier remaining in the post listed in (a) and will be for a maximum of three years.

 (c) The appointment will be effective from the later of the date of the vacancy; and the date on which the trustees or the Association General Secretary are informed of the appointment/nomination.

-(d) Any trustee nominated by the President and Chairman has the same duty under paragraph 12 as the other trustees to act in the way he or she decides in good faith would be most likely to further the purposes of the CIO.
+(d) Any trustee nominated by the President and Colonel Commandant has the same duty under paragraph 12 as the other trustees to act in the way he or she decides in good faith would be most likely to further the purposes of the CIO.